 Annexure A — Template disclosure log

-Freedom of information disclosure log
+Freedom of Information disclosure log

-- personal information about any person if publication of that information would be ‘unreasonable’
+- personal information about any person if publication of that information would be unreasonable

-- information about the business, commercial, financial or professional affairs of any person if publication of that information would be ‘unreasonable’
+- information about the business, commercial, financial or professional affairs of any person if publication of that information would be unreasonable

-- other information covered by a determination made by the Australian Information Commissioner if publication of that information would be ‘unreasonable’
+- other information covered by a determination made by the Australian Information Commissioner if publication of that information would be unreasonable

-- any information if it is not reasonably practicable to publish the information because of the extent of modifications that would need to be made to delete the information listed in the above dot points.
+- any information it is not reasonably practicable to publish because of the extent of modifications needed to be made to remove the information listed above.

-The information described in this disclosure log has been released by [agency/minister] under the Freedom of Information Act 1982 and is available for public access.
+The information described in this disclosure log has been released by [agency/Minister] under the Freedom of Information Act 1982 and is available for public access.

 A link is provided if the information can be downloaded from this website or another website.
 Information that is not available on this website, due to technical limitations, may be obtained by writing to [address].

 FOI reference number